datacamp/authoring/docs/courses/exercises/multiple-choice-exercises/review-rubric.md

 1. Does each distractor sounds plausible?
 1. Does each distractor provide insight as to what the student did wrong?
 1. Are "All of the above" and "None of the above" *not* provided as responses?
-1. Does each response has roughly the same amount of text?
+1. Does each response have roughly the same amount of text?